rbowsley/lamplighthelp/README.md

 ## Format of a help manual page

-Text of help pages is written in markdown (see the [syntax guide](http://daringfireball.net/projects/markdown/syntax)) and then converted to html.
+Text of help pages is written in a limited markdown (see the [syntax guide](http://daringfireball.net/projects/markdown/syntax)) and then converted to html.

 Pages files are currently named `chapter-section-subsection_Page_title.markdown`.
 It